TempusOwl/citadel/README.md

 ## Praetorian
 Currently this bot is not open for public use, it is missing various features and is incredibly unstable.
-Project is on-going
+Project is on-going.
-## Can I Run It anyway?
 You may run this bot at your own risk by running launcher.py after supplying the required token/config fields (assuming the below depends are met).
 ## Dependencies
   Python 3.9.1
   Discord.py 1.7.2